10 Celebrities Who Might Run for Office

 Cynthia Nixon

-In August, rumors floated that Cynthia Nixon was considering a run for New York state Governor.
+In August, rumors floated that Cynthia Nixon was considering a run for New York State governor.
 The "Sex and the City" actress, who is a New York native, addressed the rumors on "TODAY."
-Though she didn't confirm nor deny the talk, Nixon did present her stance on New York's education, which she criticized current Governor Andrew Cuomo for not working more for.
+Though she didn't confirm or deny the talk, Nixon did present her stance on New York's education, which she criticized current Governor Andrew Cuomo for not working more for.

 “I think there are a lot of people who would like me to run,” Nixon said.
-“I think for a variety of reasons but the one number is education.
+“I think for a variety of reasons, but the one number is education.
 Governor Cuomo likes to say that we spend more per pupil than any other state, and that is actually true.
 But the only reason that is true is because we spend so much on the kids in our wealthiest districts.
 So that evens out.
 Between our hundred richest schools and our hundred poorest schools there’s a $10,000 gap on what we spend per pupil.”

 Photo: